Saranyajayakumaran/Expensify/README.md

 - Python
      - Programming language used for project development.

-- Vs code:
+- VS code:
     - Visual studio code IDE is used to write ,edit and debug python code.

 - Google sheet
-    - Google sheet is  a cloud Api used to store and edit datas.
+    - Google sheet is  a cloud API used to store and edit datas.

 - GitHub
     - GitHub is a Version control system for managing codebase and collaboration.

 - Git
-    - Git is used to tracking changes and managing branches from the development Interface.
+    - Git is used to tracking changes and managing branches from the development interface.

 - Heroku
     - Cloud platform used for deployment and hosting of the application.